 Concurrently, the same retrofit will result in a heating IE factor of 1,902 BTU/kWh.
 This means that for every kWh saved in lighting, 1,902 BTU in additional annual heating usage will result, on average.
 This translates to about 0.07 MMBtu annually per bulb, or 1.8 MMBtu annually from a 25-bulb retrofit (the maximum number of efficient bulbs installed through the Home Energy Solutions (HES) program).
 The heating IE factor applies only to homes that heat with a fuel other than electricity, because heating system interactive effects for electric-heated homes are captured in the electric IE factors.

 The analysis also results in a gas takeback factor of 0.56.
-This means that for the average gas-heated single-family home in Connecticut, 56% of the energy saved by installing more efficient bulbs is negated by the increase in gas heating requirements.
+This means that for the average gas-heated home in Connecticut, 56% of the energy saved by installing more efficient bulbs is negated by the increase in gas heating requirements.
 The gas takeback factor is essentially the same as the heating IE factor, except that it is unitless and applies only to gas homes.
 Because it equates electricity and gas, it is best viewed as a way to contextualize interactive effects rather than measure them.
 It is included in this study because it is a common method of describing interactive effects for gas-heated homes.

 Introduction